 This part of Southwest Montana has an almost ideal four-season climate with mild mountain temperatures.
 For the most part, the region doesn’t experience the extremes of heat or cold found in other parts of Montana.
 With an average of 320 days of sunshine each year, Bozeman has more annual days of sun than does Houston, Texas.

 The southwest Montana and Bozeman climate reflects its mountain setting.
 Its summers are pleasant, with warm days, cool nights, and much sunshine.
 Hot weather and humid conditions are infrequent.
 The area is among one of the few regions in the U.S. where the average summer climate is comfortable because of moderate combined heat and humidity.
-In the early fall, often until mid-October, daily temperatures average a high of 70 degrees.
-In mid to late October, temperatures drop to highs in the 40s and 50s and lows in the 20s and 30s.
+In the early fall, often until mid-October, daily temperatures average a high of 70°C. In mid to late October, temperatures drop to highs in the 40°Cs and 50°Cs and lows in the 20°Cs and 30°Cs.
 Southwest Montana winters find inconsistent temperatures.
 Mild winter weather occurs frequently and a week or more of consistently cold weather seldom occurs.*

 Be aware: because Montana is a non disclosure state, you may receive inaccurate real estate data, sales prices, etc. from out-of-state real estate data companies having no legal access to Montana real estate sales history.

-For information about the southwest Montana region and Bozeman homes for sale try Bozeman Real Estate Blog.
+For additional information about the southwest Montana region and Montana real estate for sale.